Functor Wizardry

 The blog demonstrates the full cycle.
 The gemini-cli episode (epmem) consolidated into “volley converges in two rounds” (smem), which consolidated into the Volley workflow post (pmem), which generates new episodes every time someone runs it on the next bug.
 The circle closes.

-Soar’s monoid was broken.
+Soar’s monoid was incomplete.
 The smem → pmem morphism worked (compilation).
 The epmem → smem morphism was missing (no consolidation loop).
-A monoid with a broken multiplication isn’t a monoid — it’s a set with no structure.
+A monoid with a broken multiplication isn’t a monoid.
+It’s a set with no structure.
 The stores existed but couldn’t compose.

 The spec the math wrote